Rumana Ali: Biography

 Ali is a teacher of New Model University College, Dhaka.
 She also wrote a book titled Prachin Kirti O Oitihasik Sthan.

 Ali was elected as a member of the Jatiya Sangsad from Reserved Women's Seat-14 on 16 February 2019.

+Political career

+Awami League-nominated Rumana won the Gazipur-3 seat in the 12th National Parliament election on 7 January 2024.